bachiraoun/pyrep/README.md

 pyrep needs no especial installations and requires merely an installation of python on your syste

 ## Testing
-It is so far test python2.7 installed on all of windows 7, fedora and mac yosemite 10.10 machines.
+It is so far testes with python2.7 installed on all of windows 7, fedora 18.0 and mac yosemite 10.10 machines.

 ## Example